potassco/clingo-xor/README.md

 google-pprof --gv ./build/bin/clingo-xor profile.out
 ```

-The latter call might require the ghostview viewer, which is not available via
+The latter call requires the ghostview viewer, which is not available for conda
-conda but is available in (almost) any Linux distribution.
-Also, a more
+but is available in (almost) any Linux distribution.
+Also, a more substantial
-substantial example should be chosen to actually profile anything.
+example should be chosen to actually profile anything.

 ## Literature